giacecco/my-shadow/README.md

 The nickname you've chosen for the recipient is not stored anywhere in the keys, but only in the names of the files.

-The day you are ready for your reader to actually read your timeline, you will have to find a way to share with her the keypair securely.
+The day you are ready for your recipient to actually read your timeline, you will have to find a way to share with her the keypair securely.
 After you do that, you can delete your copy of the secure key only (the file ending in ```.sec```), as you will still need the public key (the file ending in ```.pub```).

 The keypairs are created without a password and are stored in *my-shadow*'s keypair folder, that by default is ```$HOME/.myshadow```.
 You can choose any other folder by using the ```--shadow``` parameter in all commands, e.g. ```myshadow createrecipient --shadow $HOME/.config/myshadow "[recipient nickname]"```.
 The folder is created if it does not exist already.

+There are many reasons for using dedicated, original keypairs rather than your recipients' pre-existing GPG public keys; among these are:

+- you may not want your recipient to have access to your timeline straight away, but only at some point in the future, when you feel ready;

+- you may also want to revoke that privilege for future messages, and

+- public, general purpose GPG keys can embed the owner's name and email address and the GPG client shows them at the moment of decryption; you may not want your recipients to know who the other recipients are.

 ### Multiple audiences